randylirano/NEU-CS5200-Summer2021-Project-3/README.md

-# NEU-CS5200-Summer2021-Project-2
+# NEU-CS5200-Summer2021-Project-3
-This project handles the same business requirements as project 1.
-The only difference is that MongoDB will be used as NoSQL database.
+This project handles the same business requirements as project 2.
+As an addition to the mongol database implemented in project 2, an in-memory database (in this case Redis) will be used to implemenent additional features.

 # Files and Directories